Elasmosaurus: Known and possible fossil elements

 Today, the incomplete holotype specimen, cataloged as ANSP 10081, is the only definite specimen of Elasmosaurus.
 It was long exhibited, but is now stored in a cabinet with other assigned fragments.
-The specimen consists of the premaxillae, part of the hind-section of the right maxilla, two maxilla fragments with teeth, the front part of the dentaries, three more jaw fragments, two cranial fragments of indeterminable identity, 72 cervical vertebrae of the neck, including the atlas and axis, 3 pectoral vertebrae, 6 back vertebrae, 4 sacral vertebrae, 18 tail vertebrae, as well as rib fragments.
+The specimen consists of the premaxillae, part of the hind-section of the right maxilla, two maxilla fragments with teeth, the front part of the dentaries, three more jaw fragments, the occipital condyle, two cranial fragments of indeterminable identity, 72 cervical vertebrae of the neck, including the atlas and axis, 3 pectoral vertebrae, 6 back vertebrae, 4 sacral vertebrae, 18 tail vertebrae, as well as rib fragments.
 In 2013 an incomplete neck vertebra centrum of the holotype that had been mentioned by Cope but thought to have been lost was rediscovered in storage by Sachs, and the neck vertebra count was revised from 71 to 72.
-The neck vertebrae have been taphonomically distorted (changes occurring during decay and fossilization), with some parts being unnaturally compressed or displaced.
+The neck vertebrae have been taphonomically distorted (changes occurring during decay and fossilization), with some parts being unnaturally compressed or displaced, and some vertebrae are not well prepared.
 In 1986 a three-dimensional reconstruction of the holotype skeleton was completed and is now displayed at the ANSP.
 This cast was later copied by the company Triebold Paleontology Incorporated, and replicas were provided to other museums.
 The replica at the Fort Wallace Museum measures about 12.8 m in length.